BeenOnChain/Specie/README.md

 # Specie
-Specie is a decentralized bullion-coin mintertrading platform built on IPFS.
+Specie is a decentralized bullion-coin minter.